kriti-ach/SharedControlPaper/README.md

 - /data:
     - /experiment:
       * Contains CSV files for the 'final' subjects for both the force-sensitive stopping task ('shared_control') and the simple stop task ('simple_stop').
+Also contains .yml files to describe the structure of the files.
     - /surveys:
-      * Contains CSV files for the 'final'subjects for both the AI trust survey and the demographics survey.
+      * Contains CSV files for the 'final' subjects for the AI trust survey.
+Also contains .yml files to describe the structure of the files.
 - /experiments:
     - [forceSensitiveStoppingTask.py](experiments/forceSensitiveStoppingTask.py)
         * The script to run the force-sensitive stopping task.
-    - /libs/dylibs:
-        * Contains dylibs you will need to install to run the force-sensitive stopping task.
     - /simpleStop
         * The scripts to run the simple stop task.
         * Install PsychoPy GUI and click/run simpleStop.psyexp.